|

 The Norwegian Nobel Committee has challenged the world to broaden the understanding of peace: there can be no peace without equitable development; and there can be no development without sustainable management of the environment in a democratic and peaceful space.
 This shift is an idea whose time has come.

-Africa , to expand democratic space and build fair and just societies that allow the creativity and energy of their citizens to flourish.
+I call on leaders, especially from Africa , to expand democratic space and build fair and just societies that allow the creativity and energy of their citizens to flourish.
 Those of us who have been privileged to receive education, skills, and experiences and even power must be role models for the next generation of leadership.
 In this regard, I would also like to appeal for the freedom of my fellow laureate Aung San Suu Kyi so that she can continue her work for peace and democracy for the people of Burma and the world at large.

-Africa .
+Culture plays a central role in the political, economic and social life of communities.
+Indeed, culture may be the missing link in the development of Africa .
 Culture is dynamic and evolves over time, consciously discarding retrogressive traditions, like female genital mutilation (FGM), and embracing aspects that are good and useful.

 Africans, especially, should re-discover positive aspects of their culture.
 In accepting them, they would give themselves a sense of belonging, identity and self-confidence.